 This is a huge opportunity to lead by example and cement our position as a global climate leader.

 With the UK government hosting the COP26 Climate Conference in Glasgow this year, all eyes will be on us.
 This is a huge opportunity to lead by example and cement our position as a global climate leader.
-At National Grid, we are excited to help drive forward the UK’s net zero goals and pleased to be supporting the Net Zero APPG in such a critical year.
+At National Grid, we are excited to help drive forward the UK’s net zero goals and pleased to be supporting the Net Zero All-Party Parliamentary Group in such a critical year.